araddon/qlbridge/README.md

 func main() {

-	// We are going to inject new tokens into QLparser ql.TokenNameMap[TokenSubscribeTo] = &ql.TokenInfo{Description: "subscribeto"}
+	// We are going to inject new tokens into qlbridge ql.TokenNameMap[TokenSubscribeTo] = &ql.TokenInfo{Description: "subscribeto"}

-	// OverRide the Identity Characters in QLparser to allow a dash in identity ql.IDENTITY_CHARS = "_./-"
+	// OverRide the Identity Characters in qlbridge to allow a dash in identity ql.IDENTITY_CHARS = "_./-"

 	ql.LoadTokenInfo()